 Or in the case of a video blogger or podcaster – to be listened to.

 The idea is that your content should be the main focus, because if you can engage your audience, you will have an opportunity to meet your other objectives thanks to the attention you’ve been given.
-Some of your goals will be met as a byproduct of focusing on creating engagement, for example, people will subscribe to your RSS feed if they like your content – they will go looking for the orange button.
+Some of your goals will be met as a byproduct of focusing on creating engagement, for example, people will subscribe to your blog updates via email if they like your content.

 The natural follow on from this idea is to highlight your blog articles as the main first message to present to new visitors to your blog.
 The problem with this is that your current latest blog headline is usually the content that makes the first impression, and if you’re like me, your blog subjects are diverse, so no one article can accurately sum up what your blog is about, although you can certainly give a general idea.